siobhain/ccdshop/README.md

 #### Product Pricing
 It is a strategic business decision to opt for whole number pricing in order to maintain the feeling of exclusivity and quality in the goods.
-The discerening customer would not fall for the charm pricing of say €49.99.
+It is thought the discerening customer would not fall for the charm pricing of say €49.99.

 #### Stripe Secrets